 The Jack Miller Center: 2020-2021 Call for Proposals

 The Jack Miller Center is now accepting proposals for grants of up to $10,000 in support of new campus programs or the expansion of existing campus programs for the 2020-2021 academic year.
 This call is open to the public, so feel free to circulate this announcement to any teachers, scholars, and administrators who may be interested in submitting a proposal.
-The deadline for submission is June 30th.
+The deadline for submission has been extended to July 15th.

 A successful application will establish: